 To begin, gamers will receive an email that notifies them of their eligibility.

 An invitation, like Willy Wonka’s coveted golden ticket, acts as a passport into an elite community of creatives.
 Of Twitch’s 9.5 million monthly broadcasters, only 1.2 million are affiliates.2

 Once invited, a notification on the channel’s dashboard informs streamers that they can register for the program by providing:

 Once the information is processed, Twitch Affiliates can then begin earning Channel Points, which allow affiliates to reward their subscribers with fun perks, such as highlighting their messages in the live chat or using an emote.

 Side Quest: What is an Emote?

-Emotes are customized emojis that streamers create to reward their loyal subscribers.
-They’re unique to the streaming platform and are used by subscribers to communicate with streamers within the live stream’s chatbox.
+Emotes are customized emojis that Twitch Affiliate streamers create to reward their loyal subscribers.
+A Twitch Emote is unique to the streaming platform and are used by subscribers to communicate with streamers within the live stream’s chatbox.

 Some streamers also use emotes as plugins to embellish their live streams and channels.
 Twitch Affiliates can upload original images to their channel for subscriber use to build their audience and promote their content within the Twitch-verse.